Student Opinions on the New Abortion Law

-On September 1, 2021, Texas Governor Greg Abbott signed into law one of the strictest law concerning abortion ever passed in the United States.
+On September 1, 2021, Texas Governor Greg Abbott enacted one of the strictest laws concerning abortion ever passed in the United States.
+SMU students’ opinions vary, ranging from complete opposition to profound satisfaction with the law.

 Click to watch this story.